airpair/git-powered-collaborative-blogging/post.md

 --

 > *** Our new GitHub powered authoring tools will be officially annouced first week of March.
 We'd love to have your feedback before then.
-Feel free to fork this post too. ***
+Feel free to fork this post to give it run :).
+Jonathon ***

 <!-- *TODO add CTA to subscribe to the AP Content Maillist here.* -->

-## 1 If GitHub & AirPair had a baby
+## 1 A GitHub-AirPair baby

 `mkdir cat-brace-pencil-mutant`

-No... neither this post or its title are intended to be provocative or taboo.
-If you haven't yet, I'd strongly recommend finding 15 minutes to watch *When Ideas Have Sex*.
-Besides being my favorite TED talk of all time, it's a great device to explain an idea we'd like to coin 'Social Authoring' as the mutantation of AirPair's Posts Section coming together with the GitHub API.
+Neither this post or its title are intended to be provocative or taboo.
+I'd strongly recommend watching the TED Talk *When Ideas Have Sex*.
+It's the perfect lead in to a mutant idea we call 'Social Authoring' inspired by putting the GitHub API and AirPair's posts section together.

 TODO *Insert funny pic of octocat-airpair illustration*